seobryn/swagger-ui-restify/README.md

 ### Load swagger from yaml file

-To load your swagger specification yaml file you need to use a module able to convert yaml to json ; for instance `yamljs`.
+To load your swagger specification yaml file you need to use a module able to convert yaml to json; for instance `yamljs`.

     npm install --save yamljs